sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 Thus in a single match, there are always 3 possible results where exactly one will be the outcome:
 - <b>'win_home':</b> The home team scores more goals than the away team and wins
-- 'win_none': The home team and the away team score exactly the same number of goals, i.e. the result is a draw
+- <b>'win_none'</b>: The home team and the away team score exactly the same number of goals, i.e. the result is a draw
-- 'win_away': The away team scores more goals than the home team and wins
+- <b>'win_away'</b>: The away team scores more goals than the home team and wins

 In order to be processable by an algorithm and allow the observation of multiple matches at the same time, the 3 variables are in the following encoded as array of three columns with binary values, where the rows represent the matches and the columns represent the three possible outcomes (i.e., results) of the matches (1 if the result has entered, otherwise 0).